MicrosoftDocs/win32/desktop-src/SecProv/converttoownerauth-win32-tpm.md

-﻿---
+---
-Description: 'Translates a user-provided passphrase input into a 20-byte owner authorization that can be used to interact with the TPM.
-Methods such as TakeOwnership and ResetAuthLockOut require the resulting owner authorization value.' ms.assetid: '69eed934-1668-495a-b5b7-cd4a87df1ab3'
+Description: Translates a user-provided passphrase input into a 20-byte owner authorization that can be used to interact with the TPM.
+Methods such as TakeOwnership and ResetAuthLockOut require the resulting owner authorization value. ms.assetid: 69eed934-1668-495a-b5b7-cd4a87df1ab3
-title: 'ConvertToOwnerAuth method of the Win32\_Tpm class'
+title: ConvertToOwnerAuth method of the Win32\_Tpm class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ConvertToOwnerAuth method of the Win32\_Tpm class